NetDiver-OSS/NetAM/docs/usage/index.md

 When you don't use your LDAP server, you will create your account here.

-We recommend use a strong password.
+We recommend using a strong password.

 # Main
 ------